SpaceBod/AmiiboPM3/readme.md

 ## Instructions

 - Ensure Proxmark3 is properly installed and accessible in your environment.
+- Edit the Proxmark3 file paths in each script.
 - Place the Amiibo binary files in the specified input directory.
 - Execute bin2eml.sh with the input directory as an argument.
 - The script will convert the files and save the Emulate files in the specified output directory.